material-motion/tools/essentials.md

 ## Experimental work

 Each platform and language has an `experiments` GitHub repo.
 We use these repos to house code that isn't ready for production use.
+This means that APIs are subject to change at **any point in time** without warning.

     git clone git@github.com:material-motion/material-motion-experiments-<yourproject>.git
     cd material-motion-experiments-<yourproject>